-Including for those who are content with snorkeling, to the area where there is a beautiful coral garden close to the surface, distrust: during our stay, two very good swimmers from our small group Tourists, at the Danakan losmen, had a hard time getting back to the pontoons.
+Even for those who are satisfied with palm-masque-tuba rides to the area where there is a nice coral garden close to the surface, be careful: during our stay, two very good swimmers of our small group of tourists, at the losmen Danakan, had a hard time to get back to the pontoons.

 During my very first dive in Derawan, I was with a couple of Spanish divers, very good beginners.
 The current has risen suddenly.

 They were trained and our guide Oslan had a good run behind them to catch up, they remained a few moments separated from him, without seeing him anymore, which gave them long minutes of stress.
 Fortunately, we were at the end of the dive and already in the 5-6 meters zone for a while ...

 Close to the island, the bottom is about 20 meters away, which makes exploration rather comfortable.
-But be careful not to be caught by the time: monopolized as it is by small animals, we arrive without even realizing the limits of non-decompression ...
-Better watch his dive computer!
+But be careful not to get caught up in the weather: as busy as we are with small animals, we reach the no-decompression limits without even realizing it...
+It's better to keep an eye on your dive computer!
 Finally, visibility being what it is, I can't really recommend staying close to your buddy.
 An incident happens so quickly.

 Come on, I tell you ...

 During a dive there, my duo of the day, a Frenchman, Guilhem, had a problem with his rental regulator.
 Fortunately, we were very close to each other.